Nawton, New Zealand: Community Centres and schools

+Crawshaw also has a primary school.

 History

 A community constable was removed from the area in 2014.
 Neil Tolan (a Hamilton community advocate) believed that the loss of community constables would have a radical impact on neighbourhoods and lead to unreported crimes.
 In 2014, it was found that a number of the suburb's homes were sinking.
 This meant that flooding and large-scale damage was caused.
 In April 2016, Nawton was found to be the Hamilton's worst suburb for dog attacks.
 In December of that year, Hamilton mayor Andrew King opened a million dollar playground at Dominion Park as part of the city council's Playgrounds of the Future plan.
 The playground (known as Te oko o Kirikiriroa) became one of seven destination playgrounds in the city.
 In 2017, a petition called for a return of devoted community police officers.
 The petition was co-organized by Labour MP Sue Moroney, Western Community Centre manager Neil Tolan and city councillor James Casson at that year's Waitangi Day celebrations.